VoidVariable/CrazyRamblings/src/Tools/file.md

 Very quirky

 > This is a quote block.
-Wow
+Wowz
 > nothe one

 > asda